 The idea that people should not drink spirits was based on a myth.
 That is that spirits are more alcoholic than beer or wine.
-But standard drinks of beer, wine, and spirits have the same amount of alcohol.
-Specifically, it’s 0.6 ounces of pure alcohol.
-So alcohol-wise, they’re all the same.
+But standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
+It’s six-tenths ounce.

 This myth may have been started by Dr. Benjamin Rush.
 He wrote a famous pamphlet claiming that spirits were bad for people.
 He urged them to drink beer and wine instead.
 His paper was based entirely on speculation.
 That is, he didn’t do any research on the subject.1

 The first attempt to impose prohibition in the New World occurred.
 Governor John Winthrop of Massachusetts attempted to prohibit all alcoholic beverages in Boston.2 The beginnings of temperance started then.

-- Pennsylvania prohibited the sale of alcoholic beverages to Native Americans.3
+- Pennsylvania prohibited the sale of alcohol to Native Americans.3

 - New Hampshire prohibited the sale of alcohol so-called drunkards.
 Their names had to be posted in drinking places.4

 Gen. James Oglethorpe prohibited distilled spirits in the colony of GA.
 The prohibition failed.5